Sean Rigg: Oxford United

-In May 2012 he signed a two-year contract with Oxford United, who had just missed out on a place in the League Two play-offs; manager Chris Wilder admitted that "Sean is a player we have been watching for a while now".
-In moving to the Kassam Stadium he received a rise in pay, as well as a "fresh start".
+In May 2012, he signed a two-year contract with Oxford United, who had just missed out on a place in the League Two play-offs; manager Chris Wilder admitted that "Sean is a player we have been watching for a while now".
+In moving to the Kassam Stadium he received a pay rise, as well as a "fresh start".
 He stated he was hopeful of winning promotion in his first season at the club.
 He was nominated for the League Two Player of the Month award in December 2012.
 Rigg ended the 2012–13 campaign with seven goals in his 53 appearances.
 He made 32 appearances for the "Yellows" in the 2013–14 season, scoring two goals, before being released in the summer by manager Gary Waddock.

 AFC Wimbledon

-In May 2014 he signed for Neal Ardley's League Two side AFC Wimbledon.
+In May 2014, he signed for Neal Ardley's League Two side AFC Wimbledon.
 He marked his debut for the "Dons" with a goal in a 2–2 draw with Shrewsbury Town at Kingsmeadow on 9 August.
 He scored seven goals in 52 appearances in the 2014–15 season, but said the team under-achieved by finishing in mid-table.
 He made 44 appearances in the 2015–16 season, and was an unused substitute in the play-off final victory over Plymouth Argyle at Wembley Stadium that won Wimbledon promotion into League One.
 He was released from the club the day after promotion was secured.

 Newport County

 Rigg joined League Two club Newport County on a two-year contract in June 2016.
 He made his debut for the "Exiles" on 6 August, in a 3–2 defeat to Mansfield Town at Rodney Parade on the opening day of the 2016–17 season.
 He scored his first goal for Newport with a header two weeks later, to secure a 1–1 draw with Crewe Alexandra.
 He missed three weeks in January with a hamstring injury.
-Newport were 11 points from safety in last place in the table when manager Graham Westley was sacked in March, but Rigg said the players were now playing with "no pressure".
-Caretaker-manager Michael Flynn steered the club out of the relegation zone on the last day of the season.
-Rigg lost his first-team place in October of the 2017–18 season, and failed to make it onto the bench after Christmas after Flynn criticised his fitness levels and consistency.
+Newport were 11 points from safety in last place in the table when manager Graham Westley was sacked in March.
+Still, Rigg said the players were now playing with "no pressure".
+Caretaker manager Michael Flynn steered the club out of the relegation zone on the last day of the season.
+Rigg lost his first-team place in October of the 2017–18 season.
+He failed to make it onto the bench after Christmas after Flynn criticised his fitness levels and consistency.
 On 5 February 2018, Rigg left Newport after his contract was cancelled by mutual consent.